AxelNie/stockholm-interactive-map/README.md

 # Functionalities

-- Visualize travel time with dynamic colored overlays on the map
+- Visualize travel time: Users can visualize the travel time from various locations in Stockholm to T-Centralen using dynamic colored overlays on the map.
-- Display detailed travel time information when clicking on a location
+- Detailed travel time information: When clicking on a location on the map, users can view detailed travel time information, including the mode of transportation, distance, and estimated travel time.
-- Retrieve and show housing prices from a specific API for the selected location
+- Housing prices: The application will fetch and display housing price data from a specific API for the selected location, providing users with an idea of the cost of living in the area.

+Might be implemented:

+- Amenities and facilities: Users can view nearby amenities such as grocery stores, schools, parks, and healthcare facilities, providing a comprehensive overview of the area's livability.
+- Crime rates: The application will incorporate crime rate data for the selected location, allowing users to assess the safety of the area.
+- Demographics: Users can access demographic information, such as the average age, income, and education levels of residents, to gain insights into the neighborhood's profile.

 # Travel time data

 In this project, I am building a web application using Next.js 13 and MongoDB to visualize the travel time from various locations in Stockholm to T-Centralen (central Stockholm).
 The travel times have been precalculated using an API provided by SL (Stockholm Public Transport).
-Due to speed constraints and limitations on the number of API calls, I have precalculated the travel times from approximately 5000 stations to T-Centralen.
+Due to speed constraints and limitations on the number of API calls, I have precalculated the travel times from all stations (approximately 5000) to T-Centralen.

 To cover the entire area of Stockholm, I have also precalculated the travel times from fixed positions, iterating over the area with a step of around 170 meters.
 I have approximated the walking distance and time based on the Euclidean distance and, considering the travel time from each station, identified the stations with the fastest total travel distance to T-centralen.
 I then assign the travel time to the area surrounding the coordinate.